tcmacdonald/intro-to-javascript/data/class-one.md

 ![](/images/evolution.png)

 Note:
-Marc Andreesen of Andreeson Horowitz a $4 Billion venture capital firm.
+Marc Andreesen was the guy who renamed Livescript.
+Andreeson Horowitz is a $4 Billion venture capital firm.

 Andreesen Horowitz has invested in companies like Facebook, Twitter, Airbnb, Github, etc.